ChameleonCloud/docs/source/user/project.rst

 project by locating the user in the user list; clicking the *gear* button at the end of the row; and clicking *Remove user*.

+It is possible to bulk-add a large list of users by clicking the "Add multiple users" button, or remove all users without the Manager role by clicking the "Remove multiple users" button.

 If there is no user associated with an email address, an invitation will be sent with a link.
 When someone clicks on this link, they will be prompted to sign in or create an account, and then automatically added to the project.
 Invitations